WillhKessler/GCMC_RScripts/README.md

 ## The desired functions are mapped in creating the jobs via batchMap
 source("https://raw.githubusercontent.com/WillhKessler/GCMC_Rscripts/main/Functions_RasterExtraction.R")
 ```
 The final section is where the processing jobs are constructed and submitted to the cluster, or your local machine for processing.
 First, the user inputs and processing function(s) are inserted into a matrix of all possible combinations using the `batchgrid()` function.
 This function is specific to this workflow and is essentially a wrapper for `expand.grid()` This constitutes all the jobs that will be run.
 The jobs are then chunked and finally submitted using the specified resources.
+All user inputs must be explicitly specified to ensure they are passed on to child processes on the cluster.
 ```
 ##############################################################
 ##---- Set up the batch processing jobs